Disease

 Chronic overwatering

-The most common root of root rot.
-Roots need oxygen as well as water — when soil remains saturated for extended periods, the air pockets fill with water, roots are deprived of oxygen, and they begin to die.
-Dead root tissue then becomes colonized by anaerobic bacteria and Pythium or Phytophthora water molds, which spread the rot to adjacent healthy roots.
+The most common root of root rot in Monstera deliciosa.
+Roots need oxygen as well as water — when soil remains saturated for extended periods, the air pockets that should hold oxygen fill with water instead, and the fine feeder roots are the first to suffocate and die.
+Dead root tissue is then colonized by anaerobic bacteria and water molds such as Pythium or Phytophthora, which spread from the dead tissue into adjacent healthy roots and progressively work their way up toward the thicker structural roots and stem base.

 Poor drainage